formlio/forml/docs/io.rst

     configuration to truly offer a conceptual solution to the given problem - not just to its particular instance within some specific environment.

-The concepts ForML uses to handle the data access are:
+The concepts ForML uses to handle data access are:

 * :ref:`Schema Catalogs <io-catalog>` are the logical dataset representations distributed in catalogs available to both :ref:`projects <project>` and :ref:`platforms <platform>` as